Nick Cave wrestles with a ‘Wild God’

 So it is.
 Those first lines are taken from that song: “I woke up this morning with the blues all around my head / Woke up this morning, thought someone in my family was dead.”
 I heard that and I thought that was an extraordinary way to start a song.
 And so I just wrote that down because it just felt so raw, and then continued to write the song.
 And it slowly moves from a blues song into something more ….
 I don't know what it really is.
 It goes from a, let's say, low blues feel to a kind of a high religious drama.

 Yeah.
 I mean, It is a very beautiful story.
 You know, It reminds me about the story of Pinocchio, which really is one of my favorite books.
-Gepetto, the father who made the puppet who wants to become a little boy, goes on this epic journey to find the puppet and in the process gets swallowed by a whale — a dogfish three miles long, or something like that.
-And he spends some time in the belly of this dogfish in the dark, and it's very much that scenario that you're talking about with Saint John of the Cross.
+Geppetto, the father who made the puppet who wants to become a little boy, goes on this epic journey to find the puppet and, in the process, gets swallowed by a whale — a dogfish three miles long or something like that.
+And he spends some time in the belly of this dogfish in the dark, and it's very much that scenario that you're talking about with St. John of the Cross.
 And it is the little boy that enters the belly of the whale and saves the father.
 And this idea of — it's a conversion idea again — being saved by some sort of spiritual reckoning from a dark place resonates very much with me personally.

 It resonates in terms of love and partnership as well as these more explicitly religious stories.
 There are a couple of songs where that happens.
 I imagine “Final Rescue Attempt” is for your wife, Susie.